Tam/pgsl/README.md

   In the example above we're changing an interface, so we use the `[table]` placeholder that should be automatically replaced with the actual table name.
   `migrate:` should support anything available in the standard `do $$` including declaring variables.
-Here we're just using simple SQL.
+Here we're wrapping the update in a catch so we don't have to worry about the `is_archived` column no longer existing in future updates.
+We should also support multiple `migrate:` blocks, run in order of definition, siloed out from each other.